 Saigen’s involvement with AGC began in high school, participating in AGC National scholarship opportunities and conferences.
 This involvement sparked her desire to form the AGC of Alaska Construction Leadership Council in 2014.
 Since the formation of Alaska’s CLC, Saigen participated as a Steering Committee Member for the AGC National Construction Leadership Council.
 Saigen currently serves as a member of the AGC National Business Development Forum and is an active Board Member for AGC of Alaska.

-Saigen enjoys spending time in the mountains with her husband Nathan, daughter Magnolia, and their two dogs Monty and Maxwell.
+Saigen enjoys spending time in the mountains with her husband Nathan, daughters Magnolia & Marigold, and their two dogs Monty and Maxwell.

 Immediate Past President